 Endocrinologists working within a laboratory actively investigate the causes of endocrine disease and work to create and evaluate new treatment options.
 These specialists participate in drug discovery and are presented with opportunities to publish their research.
 They may work for academic institutions, pharmaceutical companies and other organizations.

-According to the U.S. Bureau of Labor Statistics (BLS), positions for all medical scientists are expected to increase by 13% between 2012 and 2022, which is much faster than the national average for all positions.
-The annual mean salary for medical scientists, as of May 2014, was $90,160, states the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), positions for all medical scientists are expected to increase by 8% between 2018 and 2028, which is slightly faster than the national average for all positions.
+The annual median salary for medical scientists, as of May 2018, was $84,810, states the BLS.

 Clinical endocrinologists use a variety of methods and techniques to treat patients with hormonal imbalances and deficiencies.
 These professionals may have expertise in a subspecialty like pediatric or reproductive endocrinology.
 They are experts on growth and development, metabolism and fertility among other areas.
 Clinical endocrinologists may also help patients with diabetes, hyperthyroidism and other disorders.

-The BLS predicts opportunities for all physicians and surgeons to increase by 18% between 2012 and 2022, which is faster than the national average for all careers.
-The annual mean wage for physicians was $240,440, according to the BLS as of May 2014.
+The BLS predicts opportunities for all physicians and surgeons to increase by 7% between 2018 and 2028, which is faster than the national average for all careers.
+The median salary for all endocrinologists as of 2019, according to Payscale.com, is $197,407.

 Endocrinology Degree Requirements

 Aspiring endocrinologists must complete a 4-year medical school program.
 Students generally commence their studies with courses in anatomy, pharmacology and biochemistry.
 After completing their first two years, students typically begin work in healthcare facilities alongside licensed physicians.
 This allows medical students to gain a deeper understanding in diagnosing illness and providing patient care.